 It’s also worth bearing in mind that many gases are lighter than air, meaning that in an indoor environment the gas will rise and be thicker nearer the ceiling.
 This could mean that a ground-based crew is not getting the most accurate of results, while a drone can cover every corner without the need for scaffolding, cherry pickers or other support – and all while maintaining 360-degree awareness of its surroundings.
 Indeed, as with inspections and surveying, having a tool that can easily navigate in and around dangerous or otherwise inaccessible places is always one of the main benefits of any aerial solution.

 Obviously you can also double up and utilise a gas sensor alongside a visual or perhaps a thermal camera to further increase the amount of data being collected (possibly even a LIDAR solution) – so if you’re checking a power plant or navigating a disaster zone, why not add a 3D map or a 360-degree panoramic to your workflow?
 With an automated system you can also integrate flights plans and use waypoints to pre-plan or recreate flights, so you can easily track and compare your data over a period of time with inch-perfect accuracy.
 In an environmental capacity, being able to prove that you’re reducing gas emissions can be a real asset to any business for a variety of reasons.

-As Alex explains: “For periodic testing of identified critical points on an industrial site, these sampling activities previously done with a person and multiple detectors can be automated with a pre-programmed drone, saving time and effort, with the records of the inspection being automatically stored in a rich format.”
+As Ryan explains: “For periodic testing of identified critical points on an industrial site, these sampling activities previously done with a person and multiple detectors can be automated with a pre-programmed drone, saving time and effort, with the records of the inspection being automatically stored in a rich format.”
 He adds that, “with suitable calibration and planning these pre-set inspection flights with integrated gas detection provide a significant multi-point inspection capability without expensive infrastructure or labour intensive schedules.”